shawtan/lolchest/README.md

 # Frontend
-We used HTML, Java<sup>Script</sup> and CSS for the front end.
+We used HTML, JavaScript and CSS for the front end.
 We grabbed the splash images and champion icon images from [Riot Static Data API](https://developer.riotgames.com/docs/static-data).
 ### script.js

 `loadPlayer` Grabs summoner id, role, and region from the form, sends it to our server, and gets recommended champions and champions that have already received a chest back.